activatedio/cs/README.md

 ## Usage

-The following example shows how to create a new cs, add sources, and retrieve values
+The following example shows how to create a new config, add sources, and retrieve values

 ``` go